TheLogicMaster/switch-gdx/README.md

 - Custom build of libffi for Switch (Todo)

 ## Usage
 For now, reference the `example` subproject for the Gradle setup.
 It's entirely untested on Windows at this point.
-Currently, the `Clearwing` `runtime` and `transpiler` projects need to be manually built with JARs copied from `build/libs` into the `example/switch/libs` directory.
 The `transpile` task does just that and outputs the C projecct into the `example/switch/build/dist` directory. `run` executes the transpiler and runs the native PC backend. `deploy` does the same but deploys to a Switch via NXLink.
 Compiling for desktop is over twice as fast and allows for full IDE debugging, so it's